-For the fourth Cannes edition of Women in Motion, official partner Kering and the Festival de Cannes presented the Women in Motion Award to filmmaker Patty Jenkins.
+For the third Women in Motion programme, official partner Kering and the Festival de Cannes will present the Women in Motion Award to French actress Isabelle Huppert.

 Exceptionally free-spirited and bold, Isabelle Huppert has taken many artistic risks in her career, and whilst acting with leading names, she has successfully established her own style in a variety of registers ranging from drama to comedy.
 She has pushed back boundaries with the strong and far-from-stereotypical roles that she has played since the early days of her career.
 Whether being directed by legendary filmmakers or by a brilliant new generation of talented filmmakers, Isabelle Huppert is one of the most inspirational figures in the world of cinema.

 “Isabelle Huppert is globally acclaimed as an actress for her eclectic choices and creative audacity.
 She is an actress with raw talent who succeeded in gaining recognition in an environment in which female representation is still a major challenge.
 By presenting her with this award, we wish to salute her considerable contribution to the world of cinema as well as her ability, through her roles and her career, to inspire new generations of women such as the director Maysaloun Hamoud, whose film is an ode to tolerance and diversity.”